sensu/sensu-docs-legacy/source/docs/0.21/mutators.md

 ## What are Sensu mutators? {#what-are-sensu-mutators}

 Sensu mutators mutate (transform) event data for a Sensu event handler.
-Sensu event handlers can expect event data be in a different format and/or manipulated.
 Mutators allow one or more handlers to share logic, reducing code duplication, and simplifying the event handlers.
 Sensu Mutators are executed on machines running the Sensu server or Sensu Enterprise.
+For example, a 'graphite' event handler that expects to recieve Graphite-formatted data on STDIN cannot directly accept the output of existing plugins which provide metrics in the statsd format.
+In this case, a 'graphite to statsd' script and mutator definition could be used to transform the format of the output from one format to the other.

 ## How do Mutators work? {#how-do-mutators-work}